-The appellant’s version that he was stopped by a young man while he was on his way to the tuckshop, whose salutations were ‘greetings Mr Police,’ is not only improbable but is also demonstrably contrived and false.
+[13] The appellant’s version that he was stopped by a young man while he was on his way to the tuckshop, whose salutations were ‘greetings Mr Police,’ is not only improbable but is also demonstrably contrived and false.
 It is common cause that the appellant was not dressed in police uniform on 11 September 2020 but was wearing civilian clothing.
 It is therefore highly improbable that this young man would have known that the appellant was a police officer when he was not attired in the SAPS uniform.
 Even if it is accepted for a moment that this young man knew the appellant prior to the day in question, as the appellant put it that this young man used to see him when he was passing the gate of the SAPS Band KZN in uniform, what compounds the appellant’s difficulties is that the appellant does not know the name of this young man that he was so prepared to help.
 The appellant never made any effort to establish who this young man was.
 He did not even try to establish how the young man came about to be injured.
 Moreover, notwithstanding the appellant’s contention that when he went to the houses of the complainants and Ms Mkhabela, none of them saw this young man or attested to his presence during their interaction with the appellant.

 [14] Lt Col Logarsperan testified that the appellant and Dlamini came back within ten minutes after they had left for the tuckshop, and that they reported to her that they were back.
-At no point did the appellant take issue with this testimony and suggest that, to the contrary, when they came back, the office of Logarsperan was closed, nor did he suggest that he and Dlamini had never reported to her that they were back.
+At no point did the appellant take issue with this testimony and suggest that, to the contrary, when they came back, the office of Lt Col Logarsperan was closed, nor did he suggest that he and Dlamini had never reported to her that they were back.
 When the appellant was confronted about not reporting that he was going out again to Dlamini, who was superior to him in rank, he retorted by saying that Dlamini did not like being disturbed when he had started his practice sessions.
-However, when the issue of why did he not tell Dlamini that he was going to leave again to go to the tuckshop was raised later, the appellant changed his tune to say that he told Dlamini that he was going outside to the shop.
+However, when the issue of why did he not tell Dlamini that he was going to leave again to go to the tuckshop was raised later, the appellant changed his tune to say that he told Dlamini that he was going outside to the tuckshop.
 What is significant about this change of evidence is that the appellant never testified to this during his evidence-in-chief, nor was this version put to Dlamini when he testified.

-[15] Moreover, the appellant never challenged the evidence of his commander, Logarsperan when she testified that members of her team were not allowed to be involved in crime prevention duties except upon the specific request from the provincial office.
+[15] Moreover, the appellant never challenged the evidence of his commander, Lt Col Logarsperan when she testified that members of her team were not allowed to be involved in crime prevention duties except upon the specific request from the provincial office.
 It was only in the case of an emergency that a member of the Band would give assistance in crime prevention duties, but only after consultation with his/her commander.
 The members were not allowed to go out on their own and without permission.
 However, during his cross-examination the appellant sought to contest his commander’s version.